btcpayserver/btcpayserver-doc/docs/FAQ/LightningNetwork.md

 ### How to rescan the LND on-chain wallet?

 :::warning
-only enable this fragment temporarly to reset the onchain wallet transactions of lnd and to trigger a rescan after a successfull rescan, you should disable this fragment again, or it will rescan the onchain wallet at every restart!
+only enable this fragment temporarily to reset the on-chain wallet transactions of lnd and to trigger a rescan after a successful rescan, you should disable this fragment again, or it will rescan the on-chain wallet at every restart!
-WARNING: The rescan can only pickup the transactions that are within your archived blocks (beware of PRUNED nodes!)
+WARNING: The rescan can only pick up the transactions within your archived blocks (beware of PRUNED nodes!)
 :::

 version: "3"